 For the first time in about 10 years, I was summoned for jury duty.
 This time it wasn’t the dreaded Frank Crowley Criminal Courthouse.
 It was the slightly more refined George Allen Civil Courthouse on Commerce Street.
 And not to say that Crowley is the bad seed, but let’s face it.
 It’s on the other side of the smelly tunnel.
 The trains don’t even stop there so you have to take a bus.
 And it just looks oppressive with Lew Sterritt looming right next to it.
 Oh and did I forget to mention all the scary looking bail bond places across the street.
+Get a bond your family requires with Danville bail bonds.
 Now I can say I’ve officially been to both courthouses.

 Ok so back to my jury summons.
 I decided to take the train since the West End DART station was only 2 blocks away from the courthouse.
 My fare was free of charge on the way there (and yes, I said on the way there, more on that later).